Hoppa yfir valmynd

 Together towards human rights of all

-Iceland is seeking a seat on the United Nations Human Rights Council for the term 2025 to 2027 at the elections on 9 October 2024 in New York.
-Iceland's candidature is supported by all the Nordic States.
+Iceland was elected to the United Nations Human Rights Council for the term 2025 to 2027 on 9 October 2024 in New York.
+Iceland’s candidature was supported by all the Nordic countries.

-Iceland’s candidature for a seat on the Human Rights Council reflects its firm commitment to promoting and protecting human rights for everyone, everywhere, and at all times.
+Iceland’s decision to seek a seat on the Human Rights Council reflects its firm commitment to promoting and protecting human rights for everyone, everywhere, and at all times.

 No image selected